Joint Stock Company Definition

 - The Memorandum of Association and Articles of Association, which are two important documents, need to be amended if changes are to be brought in the company.

 This has been a Guide to what is Joint Stock Company and its definition.
-Here we discuss most common types of joint stock companies along with examples, features, limitations etc. You can learn more about Corporate Finance from the following articles –
+Here we discuss the most common types of joint-stock companies along with examples, features, limitations, etc. You can learn more about Corporate Finance from the following articles –